christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Deep learning requires heavy computations so all deep learning libraries offer the possibility of parallel computing on GPU rather CPU, and distributed computed on multiple GPUs or instances.

+The use of specific hardwares such as GPUs requires to install an up-to-date driver in the operating system first.

 While OpenCl (not to confuse with OpenGL or OpenCV) is an open standard for GPU programming, the most used GPU library is CUDA, a private library by NVIDIA, to be used on NVIDIA GPUs only.

 CUDNN is a second library coming with CUDA providing you with more optimized operators.